Suburban and Country

 We collaborated with BIA Interiors and the clients when selecting the finishes in the kitchen.
 Warm stained oak clads the walls and millwork, paired with cool blue countertops and tile backsplash.
 A new hutch at the edge of the kitchen operates as a breakfast nook and provides more prep space in the kitchen.
 The custom, furniture-quality cabinetry is both functional and aesthetically pleasing, adding a contemporary edge to the kitchen.

 Off the warm oak kitchen, a butler’s pantry bathed in blue creates a visual connection with the blue countertops and provides a fun pop of color in the otherwise neutral, calm home.
+The bright cobalt blue is a motif that appears throughout the house, including in the couple's car!

 As you walk through the spaces that are the heart of the home, you are greeted with views of the gorgeous rear yard and forest beyond.
 Large expanses of glass ensure that occupants are constantly connected to nature while inside the home.